daniellepintz/ionic-docs/src/pages/building/testing.md

 #### Using `jasmine.createSpy` and `jasmine.createSpyObj`

 `jasmine.createSpyObj` creates a full mock object from scratch with a set of mock methods defined on creation.
 This is useful in that it is very simple.
 Nothing needs to be constructed or injected into the test.
-This disadvantage of using this function is that it allows the creation of objects that may not match the real objects.
+The disadvantage of using this function is that it allows the creation of objects that may not match the real objects.

 `jasmine.createSpy` is similar but it creates a stand-alone mock function.